 Though located in Central America, Costa Rica is significantly more expensive than neighboring Nicaragua, and a honeymoon here requires a budget more in line with that of a trip to a Central European country than other countries in Central America.

-Still, the price of a Costa Rica honeymoon can vary, depending on your travel style, length of stay, the number of destinations you visit, and the activities you choose to include.
+Still, Costa Rica honeymoon costs can vary, depending on your travel style, length of stay, the number of destinations you visit, and the activities you choose to include.

 If you’ve been daydreaming about a luxury getaway with five-star hotels, private drivers, and three gourmet meals per day, your budget will be much higher than if you book an out-of-the-way Airbnb, or a private room in a guesthouse and eat most of your meals at small local restaurants, called sodas.
 Make the most of your budget by saving where you can – food, shuttles, and shared tours – and splurge on a couple of nights of luxury at an upscale hotel.
 It is your honeymoon, after all!